 Of course, with the selection to the shortlist, there was more prep work for a live pitch with numerous ServiceNow executives which followed a few weeks after the initial short-list selection.
 This presentation held the key to who would be selected as finalists and pitch on the big stage at CreatorCon.
-We again were honored to present but had to wait another week to find out if we were one of the finalist.
-We acquitted ourselves well, but weren’t selected to the final three.
+We again were honored to present but had to wait another week to find out if we were one of the finalists.
+We acquitted ourselves well but weren’t selected for the final three.

 Beer followed… As this is not youth soccer, not everyone gets a trophy, so enough self-doubt.
 It was time to get back to work and serve our customers which are ultimately why PlatCore exists.